Estimate Time5 min

 An actively managed fund also gives you the benefits of professional research.
 For example, the managers can make decisions about which bonds to buy and sell based on huge volumes of information, including bond prices, the credit quality of the companies and governments that issue them, how sensitive they may be to changes in interest rates, and how much interest they pay.

 Not all bond funds or ETFs are actively managed.
-Investors who seek bond exposure in a fund can also choose among ETFs and index funds that track bond market indexes such as the Bloomberg Barclays Aggregate Bond Index.
+Investors who seek bond exposure in a fund can also choose among ETFs and index funds that track bond market indexes such as the Bloomberg US Aggregate Bond Index.

 Here's more about the difference between investing in bond mutual funds or ETFs and individual bonds.